 E-mail the appropriate curator, who will let you know what information she or he can provide.
 The UMFA does not offer appraisal, attribution, or provenance services.
-If you wish to obtain an appraisal, click here for a list of art appraisers in Utah or contact the American Society of Appraisers for a list of qualified art appraisers in your area.
+If you wish to obtain an appraisal, click here for a list of art appraisers in Utah or contact the American Society of Appraisers for a list of qualified art appraisers in the area.

 Can I rent the Museum for weddings or other private events?

 I’m seeking a donation from the UMFA for a charitable event or cause.
 Who should I contact?

 The Utah Museum of Fine Arts is pleased to support charitable causes within our community by providing general admission pass donations for fundraising events.
 Unfortunately, due to the on-going pandemic, we are temporarily unable to fill requests at this time, while the UMFA is closed.